Concepts

 Set of matrices, functions, presentations, charts and timers used for

-matrices, functions etc. you need to create a project that contains the
+work with matrices, functions etc. you need to create a project

 Project item: